 Trouble is, we humans can’t do anything to fix the problem.
-We’re all sin soaked.
-It’d be like trying to use a mud-covered rag to clean our face.
+We’re all sin-soaked.
+It’d be like trying to use a mud-covered rag to clean our faces.
 We’d just make a bigger mess (Isaiah 64:6).

 But then—this is the best part—he kicked death in the teeth and came back to life.
 That proved he’d won and laid the groundwork for the future.

 Just because Jesus died on the cross and came out of the tomb doesn’t mean we can sit on the sidelines.
 We have to act on what we know.
 Romans 10:9 puts it this way: “